Protocell: Sexual reproduction

 A cost-benefit analysis was carried out in which the costs of maintaining redundancy were balanced against the costs of genome damage.
 This analysis led to the conclusion that, under a wide range of circumstances, the selected strategy would be for each protocell to be haploid, but to periodically fuse with another haploid protocell to form a transient diploid.
 The retention of the haploid state maximizes the growth rate.
 The periodic fusions permit mutual reactivation of otherwise lethally damaged protocells.
 If at least one damage-free copy of each RNA gene is present in the transient diploid, viable progeny can be formed.
 For two, rather than one, viable daughter cells to be produced would require an extra replication of the intact RNA gene homologous to any RNA gene that had been damaged prior to the division of the fused protocell.
 The cycle of haploid reproduction, with occasional fusion to a transient diploid state, followed by splitting to the haploid state, can be considered to be the sexual cycle in its most primitive form.
 In the absence of this sexual cycle, haploid protocells with damage in an essential RNA gene would simply die.

 This model for the early sexual cycle is hypothetical, but it is very similar to the known sexual behavior of the segmented RNA viruses, which are among the simplest organisms known.
-Influenza virus, whose genome consists of 8 physically separated single-stranded RNA segments, is an example of this type of virus.
+The influenza virus, whose genome consists of 8 physically separated single-stranded RNA segments, is an example of this type of virus.
 In segmented RNA viruses, "mating" can occur when a host cell is infected by at least two virus particles.
 If these viruses each contain an RNA segment with a lethal damage, multiple infection can lead to reactivation providing that at least one undamaged copy of each virus gene is present in the infected cell.
 This phenomenon is known as "multiplicity reactivation".
 Multiplicity reactivation has been reported to occur in influenza virus infections after induction of RNA damage by UV-irradiation, and ionizing radiation.